ASU-EGR304-2026-F-105/EGR304-2026-F-105.github.io/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

 1. A Google Calendar will be shared between the team to ensure we are all on top of meeting times.
 1. If we have to change meeting times, that will all be communicated through discord, and through a new when2meet being sent to check availability.
-1. We are going to try out one face to face meeting on Tuesday, Thursdays, two hours each day.
-With one meeting over Discord on Friday nights.
+1. We are going to try out one face to face meeting on Tuesday, Thursdays, from 1:30 to 3:30.
+With one meeting over Discord on Friday nights as necessary.

 ## Roles & Responsibilities